ssenmosip/mosip-temp-documentation/FRS-Common-Services.md

 This utility enables creation of PDF from the content received.
 It will receive a content in input parameter, convert it into a PDF document, and respond with it to the source.

 PDF Generator also supports the feature to generate a Password Protected PDF with an additional input parameter “Password”, which is an optional parameter.

-<br>**NOTE**: If a Password is not received, then PDF Generator will generate the PDF of received content without the password protection.<br>
+**NOTE**: If a Password is not received, then PDF Generator will generate the PDF of received content without the password protection.

 [**Link to design**](/mosip/mosip/blob/master/docs/design/kernel/kernel-pdfgenerator.md)